ConsultingMD/DependencyKit/README.md

     "createdLater: '\(one.createdLater)'",
     "duplicated: < N/A, created in later scope >",
-    "dropped: < Unavailable, not in Requirements >", "",
+    "dropped: < Unavailable, not in Requirements >", "conformance to external module resource requirement: '\(String(describing: one.networkMonitor))'", "resource from external module: '\(one.buildNetworkClientResource())'",
+    "",
 ]
 output += [